rouskinlab/seismic-rna/src/userdocs/tutorials/amplicon/index.rst

 Because of this one outlier, it is hard to see just how low the mutation rates are at the other positions, but because this graph is interactive, you can click at the top of the y-axis and enter a new upper limit, such as 0.02.
-You can also mouse over a bar to see its mutation rate (169 is shown here).
+You can also mouse over a bar to see its mutation rate (G31 is shown here).

     .. image:: img/nodms_profile_masked_m-ratio-0.02.png

-Now it is clear that every position except 176 has a mutation rate below 1%, and most are below 0.5%, which is considered normal for non-DMS-modified RNA.
+Now it is clear that every position except 176 has a mutation rate no greater than 1%, and most are below 0.5%, which is typical for non-DMS-modified RNA.

 To figure out why position 176 has such a high mutation rate, you can check the types of mutations that occur at each position, which are in another graph,